harezmi/fit4j/library-service-acceptance-tests/README.md

 # What is This Library About?

-The acceptance test library helps you write functional integration tests for your Kotlin microservices.
+The Functional Integration Testing Library (fit4j) helps you write functional integration tests for your Java/Kotlin microservices.
 The scope of those tests usually aim to test the complete request-response flow of your microservice for a given endpoint.
 Therefore, those functional integration (aka acceptance) tests written to verify complete request-response flows could be regarded as the acceptance criteria of the service from the perspective of its clients.

 The difference between functional integration tests and other types of integration tests is that functional integration tests contain almost no mock objects within the system boundary itself.
 The only mocked parts are the external boundaries,